kamranvat/spiky-pendulum/README.md

 ## Tracking the Progress or view Results

-To launch tensorboard, navigate to the `SpikingPendulum` folder, activate conda environment and enter following command:
+To launch tensorboard, navigate to the `spiky-pendulum` folder, activate conda environment and enter following command:
 ```sh
 tensorboard --logdir=runs
 ```